jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 2) **Memory or RAM** - short-term memory

 [RAM](https://www.computerhope.com/jargon/r/ram.htm) stands for **Random Access Memory**.
 It is often simply referred to as memory.
 This short-term memory holds the information that the CPU needs to perform calculations.
 Since CPUs are fast, RAM needs to be fast, making it relatively expensive.
-One distinctive feature of memory is that it is temporary -- when the electricity is shut off, the data stored in memory disappears.
+One distinctive feature of memory is that it is temporary.
+When the electricity is shut off, the data stored in RAM disappears.

 3) **Storage**  - long-term memory